 Cap on liability: Our maximum aggregate liability to each other in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of these Terms shall be limited to the higher of either: i) the total amount paid to us in the 12 month period preceding the date on which the claim arose; or ii) £100.

-Further, due to the nature of the Services, we do not take responsibility for any damage or loss caused by errors or omissions in any content or omissions in any information (including medication schedules) or instructions provided by you to us in connection with the Services, recommendations on the health or wellbeing of your Clients (including the recording of alerts), assessments made by you or your Care Workers on the health, wellbeing or safety of your Clients or any action taken by us (or not taken by us) at your direction.
+Further, due to the nature of the Services, we do not take responsibility for any damage or loss caused by errors or omissions in any content, information (including medication schedules) or instructions provided by you or the Recipient to us in connection with the Services, any recommendations by you or the Recipient on the health or wellbeing of your Clients (including the recording of alerts), assessments made by you or the Recipient, or your or the Recipient’s employees, on the health, wellbeing or safety of your or the Recipient’s Clients, or any action taken by us (or not taken by us) at your or the Recipient’s direction.

 Subject to the cap on liability in clause 12 above, you will defend, indemnify and hold harmless Birdie against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with your use of the Services, Service Data or Platform in breach of these Terms or other agreements referred to in these Terms (including, but not limited to, the Acceptable Use Policy).